-Last Friday night, while you were out celebrating the weekend, I was precariously dangling my head and shoulders off the side of my bed, massaging coconut oil desperately into my scalp and re-reading a Reddit thread about natural ways to make your hair grow overnight.
+Last Friday night, while you were out celebrating the weekend, I was precariously dangling my head and shoulders off the side of my bed, massaging coconut oil desperately into my scalp and re-reading a Reddit thread for how to your hair grow out faster.

-You see, several days earlier I woke up and was struck by inspiration.
-Today, I decided, would be the day I cut my hair short for the first time since third grade.
-Armed with this photo of Miranda Kerr's recently-cropped locks, I spontaneously called a chic salon in Soho that came recommended and booked an appointment for that same afternoon.
+You see, several days earlier, I woke up and was struck by inspiration.
+I decided to cut my hair short for the first time since third grade.
+Armed with this photo of Miranda Kerr's recently cropped locks, I spontaneously called a chic salon in SoHo that came recommended and booked an appointment for that same afternoon.
 Buh-bye, hair.

 Keep scrolling to see my transformation, and to learn how to grow your hair faster, longer, and stronger.

 This humble Japanese plant has antibacterial and antifungal effects, and it is used as a key ingredient in everything from hygienic Band-Aids to natural shampoos.
-What's most interesting to me right now, however, is that topical application of this oil has been shown in studies to promote hair growth—some anecdotal evidence even links it with helping bald patient regrow their hair.
+What's most interesting to me right now, however, is that topical application of this oil has been shown in studies to promote hair growth.
+Some anecdotal evidence even links it with helping bald patients regrow their hair.
 Turley even told me that it's more effective than Rogaine (minoxidil): "This effect was double that of the drug minoxidil."

-Not only a pretty scent, Turley explained why women like me should be washing our hair with the oil derived from this purple flower: "Lavender has been traditionally used as a hair wash for growth but there is now good evidence that it promotes hair growth in a 5% concentration."
+Lavender is not just a pretty scent.
+Turley explained why women like me should be washing their hair with the oil derived from this purple flower: "Lavender has been traditionally used as a hair wash for growth, but there is now good evidence that it promotes hair growth in a 5% concentration."
 One study shows that the use of essential oils like lavender and thyme can improve the symptoms of alopecia areata (sudden hair loss that usually starts with one or more circular bald patches) over a seven-month period.
-I've been emulating the study by adding a few drops of the scent into jojoba oil and massaging the solution into my scalp for an overnight treatment.
-(Side note: The scent is actually super relaxing, so it's great to use after a long day.)
+I've been emulating the study by adding a few drops into jojoba oil and massaging the solution into my scalp for an overnight treatment.
+The scent is actually super relaxing, so it's great to use after a long day.

 Turley told me that peppermint oil at 3% has been shown to increase hair growth, however, I was desperate for fast results, so overzealously poured a generous amount into my shampoo while washing my hair before bed.
 Please don't do this—it burned my scalp for hours, and the scent is so invigorating I really struggled to fall asleep.
 Stick to the 3% ratio, and use this oil in the morning.

-You don't need to be able to pronounce this one—just know it's a hugely popular, ancient herbal remedy used in Chinese medicine used to make hair grow faster, but also to turn a darker shade.
+You don't need to be able to pronounce this one.
+Just know it's a hugely popular, ancient herbal remedy used in Chinese medicine used to make hair grow faster but also to turn it a darker shade.
 I'm a little wary about changing my hair color, so I'm steering clear of this one, but if you're interested, look out for the herb in tea or supplement form.

-This herb is easy to get your hands on and is available widely at most Whole Foods and health stores.
-According to Turley, it "stimulates hair in a similar way to [Rogaine]," and it increases the number of dermal papilla cells in the scalp, which are responsible for regulating hair follicle formation and your hair's growth cycle.
-I take it as a supplemented ordered directly through Turley, (check with your own herbalist/naturopath for recommendations on how much to take), but you can also use it topically in DIY hair masks.
-Just be sure to massage the solution deep into your scalp rather than focusing on the end of your hair.
+This herb is easy to get your hands on and is available at most Whole Foods and other health stores.
+According to Turley, it stimulates in a way similar to Rogaine, and it increases the number of dermal papilla cells in the scalp, which are responsible for regulating hair follicle formation and your hair's growth cycle.
+I take it as a supplement ordered directly through Turley (check with your own herbalist/naturopath for recommendations on how much to take), but you can also use it topically in DIY hair masks.
+Just be sure to massage the solution deep into your scalp rather than focusing on the ends of your hair.

 "This is an exciting herb that shows topical potential," Turley told me.
 A recent study of eclipta alba—aka False Daisy—on mice showed that daily topical use can increase both the density and the length of hair, which means you could score thicker, longer locks in less time.
 Sign me up!